 The purpose of the amendment is to allow our company the ability to issue additional shares of Common Stock in connection with acquisitions of other companies or technologies, future financings, joint ventures, stock splits, employee and director benefit programs and other desirable corporate activities, without requiring our company's stockholders to approve an increase in the authorized number of shares of Common Stock each time such action is contemplated.
 If the proposed amendment to the Certificate of Incorporation is adopted, all or any of the authorized shares of Common Stock may be issued in the future for such corporate purposes and such consideration as the Board deems advisable from time to time, without further action by the stockholders of our company and without first offering such shares to the stockholders.
-Except pursuant to our company's employee and director stock plans, our company presently has no plan, commitment, arrangement, understanding or agreement regarding the issuance of Common Stock.
+Except pursuant to our company's employee and director stock plans or in connection with our proposed acquisition of the The Switch Engineering Oy, our company presently has no plan, commitment, arrangement, understanding or agreement regarding the issuance of Common Stock.
 However, as discussed above, if the increase of the authorized number of shares is approved by our company's stockholders, our company may in the future issue additional shares of Common Stock to pursue acquisition and joint venture opportunities and in connection with future financings.